John Henry Hammond House: Second story

-The second floor has the most elaborately decorated spaces in the house, with a ballroom that could fit 250 people and a music room that could fit 100 people.
-These spaces had ceilings measuring 18 ft high.
-The ballroom and music room took up much of the second floor, with the remainder of the space being occupied by a library.
+The second floor has the most elaborately decorated spaces in the house, with a ballroom that could fit 250 people and a music room that could fit 100 people when it was built.
+These spaces have ceilings measuring 18 ft high.
+The ballroom and music room take up much of the second floor, with the remainder of the space being occupied by a library.
 The ballroom occupies the entire southern frontage of the house, the music room occupies the entire northern frontage, and the library occupies the western frontage between the ballroom and music room.
-All these spaces are accessed by a reception hall, an elevator, a grand staircase on the east.
+All these spaces are accessed by a reception hall, an elevator, and a grand staircase on the east; the library could also be accessed from both the ballroom and music room.
 The second-floor reception hall was simple in design, with Spanish tapestries.

 The ballroom is variously cited as measuring 28 by 50 ft or 33 by 64 ft.
-It was originally designed in the Louis XVI style, but in the 1990s, the ballroom was redecorated with daisy-and-rose motifs.
-When built, the ballroom had a white-and-gold color scheme; satin brocades and window draperies; and two crystal chandeliers.
+It was originally designed in the Louis XVI style with a white-and-gold color scheme, satin brocades, satin window draperies, and two crystal chandeliers.
+In the 1990s, the ballroom was redecorated with daisy-and-rose motifs.
 The music room, meanwhile, is decorated with an arabesque motif.
-The music room originally had gilded furniture, cabinets with old hand fans, pale-gray wall panels with gilded reliefs, and satin brocades were hung next to the windows.
-There were paneled doors in the music room, which led directly to the ballroom and could be opened during private events.
-The second-floor library's decorative features include an elaborate fireplace mantel and a barrel vaulted ceiling with strapwork motifs.
-The library was decorated in an old English style, with walnut paneling and green-velour tapestries; it was accessed from both the ballroom and the music room.
+The music room originally had gilded furniture, cabinets with old hand fans, pale-gray wall panels with gilded reliefs, and satin brocades hung next to the windows.
+The music room had paneled doors, which led directly to the ballroom and could be opened during private events.
+The second-floor library's decorative features include a barrel vaulted ceiling with strapwork motifs.
+The library was decorated in an old English style, with walnut paneling and green-velour tapestries.

 Other stories

 On the third story were five bedrooms, including the Hammond parents' bedrooms and the guest bedroom.
 Emily Sloane Hammond had her own bedroom, which was larger than the house's master bedroom, while her husband John Henry Hammond had a second study room on the third floor.
 The children's bedrooms and a family room were on the fourth story.
 In addition to a set of rooms for John Henry Hammond Jr., their only son and youngest child, there were a nurse's bedroom and two additional bedrooms on the fourth story.
 The male servants slept in the basement, as far away as possible from the female servants' bedrooms on the fifth floor.
 The female servants' quarters consisted of eight rooms.
-Also on the fifth floor were an infirmary for the Hammond children, in addition to a squash court, which was used for roller skating by two generations of Hammond children.
+Also on the fifth floor was an infirmary for the Hammond children, in addition to a squash court, which was used for roller skating by two generations of Hammond children.